talos-rit/project_documentation/backlogs/idea_soup.md

 		- one for how good the shot is on a person
 		- another for how "right" the shot is in terms of who is should be pointed to

+- error detection from the camera feed

+## AI Tracking
 - AI Videography
 	- AI controls which stream to capture (destructive editing)
 		- low skill user